cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 .. code-block:: bash

-   pergola -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -a join_all
+   pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -a join_all

 .. tip::
   You can combine ``-t`` or ``-r`` options with ``-a`` in order to filter tracks and join them as you prefer

 .. code-block:: bash

-   pergola_rules.py -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -t 1 2 3 -a join_all
+   pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -t 1 2 3 -a join_all

 It is possible to provide pergola with a list of the field assigned to ``data_type`` pergola ontology term to be kept using ``-dl`` argument.
 For instance, in the code below only events assigned to "food_fat" ``data_type`` term are kept:

 .. code-block:: bash

-  pergola -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -dl food_fat
+  pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -dl food_fat

 Besides ``-d`` option allows to combine all data types into a single output file or split them in different files: